How Can We Help You?

 Seller Tip: Don’t worry; if listing your home during the holidays means because you must sell your home, the same can be said for prospective buyers.
 They aren’t just window shopping!

-Homes that are tenant occupied usually take longer to sell.
-Tenants can make showings difficult and slow down the sales process.
-If the lease is almost up, the seller will have to take the home off the market for a professional cleaning after the tenants move out.
-Selling a tenant occupied home is a hassle, and most sellers in this position are looking for a solid contract, giving you room to negotiate.
+Homes that are resident occupied usually take longer to sell.
+Residents can make showings difficult and slow down the sales process.
+If the lease is almost up, the seller will have to take the home off the market for a professional cleaning after the residents move out.
+Selling a resident occupied home is a hassle, and most sellers in this position are looking for a solid contract, giving you room to negotiate.

-Seller Tip: If possible, put the home on the market after the tenants have moved out and have it professionally staged.
+Seller Tip: If possible, put the home on the market after the residents have moved out and have it professionally staged.

 As a buyer, it often feels like the sellers are in control.
 Especially in a seller’s market; but there are exceptions to every rule.
 If you want to find a home with some wiggle room on the price, look for a home selling with any of these four scenarios.